-Keel-billed Toucan: This toucan is a bit smaller than their yellow-throated counterpart, but their bill is a vibrant mix of blue, orange, and red, with dark stripes, accentuating its serrated edge.
+Keel-billed Toucan: This toucan is a bit smaller than its yellow-throated counterpart, but its bill is a vibrant mix of blue, orange, and red, with dark stripes, accentuating its serrated edge.
 They are not easily found on the pacific coast, so be sure to look out for them in Tortuguero.

 Osprey: Though usually associated with cooler climates, osprey (also unofficially known as a fish hawk) is common in Tortuguero.
 They like to perch on branches hanging over canals to scan for fish that venture too close to the water’s surface.
 Tortuguero is a great place to capture these birds in flight as they dive into the water hunting for prey.